 After retiring from the trucking industry, Ralph Harris wanted to do something with his free time he was realizing from his retirement, so he decided to open his own business.
 In 1977, he started Cash Oil from his home and one truck.
 Ralph felt he could provide a high level of customer satisfaction at a fair price.
-Two years later, he changed the name to Harris Energy, Inc. He purchased the property on Highland Avenue and that is where Harris Energy operates from to this day.
+Two years later, he changed the name to Harris Energy, Inc. He purchased the property on Highland Avenue and that is where Harris Energy ran its daily operations from until May of 2016.
 Over the years, Harris Energy has slowly and steadily grown its customer base to where it is today.
 The Oil Storage Facility and Delivery System had remained virtually the same as it was in 1977 until the spring of 2000, when Ralph bought his first new oil truck.
 This provided for faster more efficient deliveries.

 Back in the summer of 1999, when Ralph was really ready to retire again, he began looking for a buyer for his business he built from the ground up.
 Ralph had opportunities to sell to other larger companies that would simply close Harris Energy and consume the customer base into its own.
 Ralph wanted to see his business continue to be locally owned and operated by a person with ties to and pride in the community.
 In August of 2000, Ralph hired Carroll Lucas to manage the operations of the business and potentially purchase the business in the future.
 When Carroll came to Harris Energy he had been in the oil business for a little over 6 years as a driver and a service technician.